Certified Training with Branch-and-Bound for Lyapunov-stable Neural Control: Abstract

 \section{Abstract}

-We study the problem of learning Lyapunov-stable neural controllers which provably satisfy the Lyapunov asymptotic stability condition within a region-of-attraction.
-Compared to previous works which commonly used counterexample guided training on this task, we develop a new and generally formulated certified training framework named \textbf{CT-BaB}, and we optimize for differentiable verified bounds, to produce verification-friendly models.
-In order to handle the relatively large region-of-interest, we propose a novel framework of training-time branch-and-bound to dynamically maintain a training dataset of subregions throughout training, such that the hardest subregions are iteratively split into smaller ones whose verified bounds can be computed more tightly to ease the training.
-We demonstrate that our new training framework can produce models which can be more efficiently verified at test time.
-On the largest 2D quadrotor dynamical system, verification for our model is more than 5X faster compared to the baseline, while our size of region-of-attraction is 16X larger than the baseline.
+We study the problem of learning verifiably Lyapunov-stable neural controllers that provably satisfy the Lyapunov asymptotic stability condition within a region-of-attraction (ROA).
+Unlike previous works that adopted counterexample-guided training without considering the computation of verification in training, we introduce Certified Training with Branch-and-Bound (CT-BaB), a new certified training framework that optimizes certified bounds, thereby reducing the discrepancy between training and test-time verification that also computes certified bounds.
+To achieve a relatively global guarantee on an entire input region-of-interest, we propose a training-time BaB technique that maintains a dynamic training dataset and adaptively splits hard input subregions into smaller ones, to tighten certified bounds and ease the training.
+Meanwhile, subregions created by the training-time BaB also inform test-time verification, for a more efficient training-aware verification.
+We demonstrate that CT-BaB yields verification-friendly models that can be more efficiently verified at test time while achieving stronger verifiable guarantees with larger ROA.
+On the largest output-feedback 2D Quadrotor system experimented, CT-BaB reduces verification time by over 11$\times$ relative to the previous state-of-the-art baseline using Counterexample Guided Inductive Synthesis (CEGIS), while achieving 164$\times$ larger ROA.
+Code is available at \url{https://github.com/shizhouxing/CT-BaB}.